Top Visitor Attractions

 Highlight: Colin Glen Forest Park

-From a nine hole golf course and driving range to aqua zorbing and bubbleball football, Sky Trek at Colin Glen Forest Park has activities for everyone.
-Get aboard a kayak and build your own raft, or practice archery and climb through Ireland’s premier high and low ropes activity centre.
+From a nine hole golf course and driving range to lazer tag and SKYTrek high ropes course, Colin Glen Forest Park has activities for everyone.
+Get aboard a kayak and build your own raft, or practice archery and look out for Ireland’s longest zipline and first ever alpine coaster opening summer 2021.

 Game Of Thrones

-Belfast is home to Titanic Studios where Game of Thrones is shot, and only a stones throw away from other filming locations across Northern Ireland including The King’s Road, Winterfell, The Wall and Dragonstone.
+Belfast is home to Titanic Studios where much of Game of Thrones was filmed, and only a stone’s throw away from other filming locations across Northern Ireland including The King’s Road, Winterfell, The Wall and Dragonstone.
 Take a tour around Northern Ireland and discover the dramatic scenery used in the show.

 Highlight: Winterfell Castle & Demesne